Support for the array API standard#

 • array_api_compatible -> xp: use a parametrisation to run a test on multiple array backends.

-• skip_xp_invalid_arg is used to skip tests that use arguments which are invalid when SCIPY_ARRAY_API is used.
+• skip_xp_invalid_arg is used to skip tests that use arguments which are invalid when SCIPY_ARRAY_API is enabled.
 For instance, some tests of scipy.stats functions pass masked arrays to the function being tested, but masked arrays are incompatible with the array API.
 Use of the skip_xp_invalid_arg decorator allows these tests to protect against regressions when SCIPY_ARRAY_API is not used without resulting in failures when SCIPY_ARRAY_API is used.
 In time, we will want these functions to emit deprecation warnings when they receive array API invalid input, and this decorator will check that the deprecation warning is emitted without it causing the test to fail.
 When SCIPY_ARRAY_API=1 behavior becomes the default and only behavior, these tests (and the decorator itself) will be removed.

 from scipy.conftest import array_api_compatible, skip_xp_invalid_arg